Colin Simmons

 Colin Simmons (born January 8, 2006) is an American college football defensive end for the Texas Longhorns.

 Early life

-Simmons was born on January 8, 2006, in Dallas, Texas.
+Simmons was born on January 8, 2006.
 He attended Duncanville High School in Duncanville, Texas.
 As a senior, he played 10 games and recorded 45 tackles and seven sacks.
 According to 247Sports, Simmons was rated a 5-star edge, ranking 28th nationally and 4th at his position.
 Additionally, Simmons was rated a 5-star prospect by Rivals.com and On3 Recruiting.
-On August 10, 2023, Simmons committed to The University of Texas.
+On August 10, 2023, Simmons committed to the University of Texas at Austin.

 College career

 2024 Season

 Before the 2024 season, Simmons was listed on the preseason Shaun Alexander Freshman of the Year watchlist.
 Simmons earned immediate playing time as a freshman.
 During week five of the 2024 season, Simmons recorded 7 tackles and 2 sacks against Mississippi State.
 In the first round of the 2024-25 College Football Playoff against Clemson, Simmons logged one interception.
 In the Peach Bowl College Football Playoff quarterfinals, Simmons had one sack and five tackles.
 At the end of the season, Simmons was named the Shaun Alexander Freshman of the Year, Freshman All-American, and SEC All-Freshman team.